 Another way to strengthen your typographic layout is by establishing contrast between font sizes.
 By using the design principle of proximity or grouping, you can group your copy by weight to create a cohesive feel.
 Additionally, you could experiment with skipping weight within the typeface between your headings, subheadings, and body copy.
 If you’re feeling stuck, it’s a good time to play around with the kerning and tracking of your headings and subheadings within the layout to see what works best for your specific project.

 04. Build a Typescale

 Before even laying out your copy, it’s often beneficial to lay out a type scale that you can adhere to during the duration of the design process.
 Having a set scale for how big or small your different type components will be can establish a good hierarchy right off the bat, reducing the need for trial and error later on.
-During this process, it is helpful to use a font that scales well on desktop and mobile—but even if you’re working with a print project, this can be still useful for legibility sake.
+During this process, it is helpful to use a font that scales well on desktop and mobile—but even if you’re working with a print project, this can still be useful for legibility.

 Check out this in-depth guide on “Defining a Module Type Scale.“

 05. Utilize Whitespace